alfarih31/alfarih31.github.io/_includes/docs/resume.md

 *07/2020 - 09/2021*

-A SaaS company on various clients & various technology industries.
+A Software as a Service (SaaS) company on various clients & various technology industries.
 Hired as Web Developer to develop their projects using `Node.Js`, `React.js`, `Typescript`, `Golang`, `Python`, & etc. Introduced the teams knowledge of `React.js` development by create codebases to instantiate the development process boilerplate of the teams for every `React.js` projects.
 Collaborated with the teams using `Git`, `Docker`, & `CI/CD`.

 ##### - Pashouses Website's ([pashouses.id](https://pashouses.id))